usecannon/cannon/packages/website/content/docs.md

 **Coming soon.**

-- Set up a Hardhat project
+- Set up a Foundry project
 - Write a contract and cannonfile that interacts with Synthetix
 - Deploy it connected to the live protocol